Capital & Allocation Circles

 Token Integration

-Investment circles interact with the Token Ecosystem in several ways:
+Capital and allocation circles interact with the Token Ecosystem in several ways:

 - Joule and HoW: Allocations can be denominated in work tokens (Joule) or knowledge tokens (HoW) for non-capital contributions.